-- This Company is suitable to be used as one component in several in a diversified investment portfolio.
-Investors should consider carefully the proportion of their portfolio invested into this Company. - Active management techniques that have worked well in normal market conditions could prove ineffective or detrimental at other times. - The Company could lose money if a counterparty with which it trades becomes unwilling or unable to meet its obligations to the Company. - Shares can lose value rapidly, and typically involve higher risks than bonds or money market instruments.
-The value of your investment may fall as a result. - If a Company's portfolio is concentrated towards a particular country or geographical region, the investment carries greater risk than a portfolio diversified across more countries. - The return on your investment is directly related to the prevailing market price of the Company's shares, which will trade at a varying discount (or premium) relative to the value of the underlying assets of the Company.
-As a result losses (or gains) may be higher or lower than those of the Company's assets. - The Company has significant exposure to Emerging Markets, which tend to be less stable than more established markets and can be affected by local political and economic conditions, reliability of trading systems, buying and selling practices and financial reporting standards. - The portfolio allows the manager to use options for revenue enhancement purposes.
-Options can be volatile and may result in a capital loss. - Where the Company invests in assets which are denominated in currencies other than the base currency then currency exchange rate movements may cause the value of investments to fall as well as rise. - The Company may use gearing as part of its investment strategy.
+- This Company is suitable to be used as one component of several within a diversified investment portfolio.
+Investors should consider carefully the proportion of their portfolio invested in this Company. - Active management techniques that have worked well in normal market conditions could prove ineffective or negative for performance at other times. - The Company could lose money if a counterparty with which it trades becomes unwilling or unable to meet its obligations to the Company. - Shares can lose value rapidly, and typically involve higher risks than bonds or money market instruments.
+The value of your investment may fall as a result. - The return on your investment is directly related to the prevailing market price of the Company's shares, which will trade at a varying discount (or premium) relative to the value of the underlying assets of the Company.
+As a result, losses (or gains) may be higher or lower than those of the Company's assets. - If a Company's portfolio is concentrated towards a particular country or geographical region, the investment carries greater risk than a portfolio that is diversified across more countries. - The Company has significant exposure to Emerging Markets, which tend to be less stable than more established markets.
+These markets can be affected by local political and economic conditions as well as variances in the reliability of trading systems, buying and selling practices, and financial reporting standards. - The portfolio allows the manager to use options for efficient portfolio management.
+Options can be volatile and may result in a capital loss. - Where the Company invests in assets that are denominated in currencies other than the base currency, the currency exchange rate movements may cause the value of investments to fall as well as rise. - The Company may use gearing (borrowing to invest) as part of its investment strategy.
 If the Company utilises its ability to gear, the profits and losses incurred by the Company can be greater than those of a Company that does not use gearing. - All or part of the Company's management fee is taken from its capital.
 While this allows more income to be paid, it may also restrict capital growth or even result in capital erosion over time.